-This study follows McManus by measuring English language ability across a small range.
-PUMS data contain information on self-reported English language ability.
-Respondents rated themselves as speaking only English, speaking "very well", "well", "not well", or "not at all".
-I include 4 mutually exclusive dichotomous dummy variables measuring these categories.
+dichotomous dummy variables measuring four of these categories, grouping together those speaking only English and those speaking "very well".
 This approach is both more precise than one dichotomous variable measuring language and will show the labor market return to intermediate changes in English language ability.
 Admittedly, using self-reported data on English language proficiency is somewhat subjective and unscientific.
 Unfortunately, a more precise measurement for such a large sample would carry a prohibitive cost, and is therefore impractical.

-Table II shows the basic variables used and their expected signs.
-LN(EARNINGS) is the natural log of total earned income, which excludes income from welfare, social security, interest, and retirement.
+Table 2 shows the basic variables used and their expected signs.
+LNWAGE is the natural log of total earned income, which excludes income from welfare, social security, interest, and retirement.
 As this study is interested strictly in labor market response to greater English language ability, this is an appropriate variable.
 The regression uses a semilog model, as do many human capital studies (see McManus (1985), Trejo (1997), Chiswick (1991)).
 The coefficients are then interpreted as the percent change in earnings given some change in an independent variable.
 The reason this works especially well with human capital models is that a variable like experience is then allowed to produce a certain percent change in earnings with each additional unit.
-So, if the coefficient to an experience variable was .01, that would mean that each additional year of experience produces a marginal increase of 1% on earnings.
-Although using hourly wage rates instead of earnings would add an additional control for hours worked, there is no direct way to calculate hourly wages from PUMS data.
+So, if the coefficient to an experience variable were .01, that would mean that each additional year of experience produces a marginal increase of 1% on earnings.